 However, there are ways to overcome inadmissibility and successfully gain entry to Canada.

 A person may be considered inadmissible on the grounds of either:

-However, even those considered criminally inadmissible may be allowed to enter Canada if Citizenship and Immigration Canada (CIC) considers them criminally rehabilitated under either:
+However, even those considered criminally inadmissible may be allowed to enter Canada if the government of Canada considers them criminally rehabilitated under either:

 If the applicable rehabilitation requirements have not been met, but an otherwise criminally inadmissible person has a pressing need to enter Canada, a Temporary Resident Permit may be granted.